-Students who have transitioned from First-Year advising, who transfer to CF, or who or are not First Time in College students are assigned to an Educational Advisor.
+Students who have transitioned from First-Year advising, who transfer to CF, or who are not First Time in College students are assigned to an educational advisor based on their selected pathway.
 Students must meet with their assigned advisor - after completing online orientation - to complete the first course registration.
-You may make an appointment with your Educational Advisor using Calendly or by calling the Advising Center.
+You may make an appointment with your educational advisor using Calendly or by calling the Advising Center.
 At this appointment, students receive an advising syllabus which helps to define student and advisor roles and responsibilities.
-Associate in Arts degree seeking students will be required to submit a transfer plan to their advisor at the completion of 30 credit hours.
+Associate in Arts degree-seeking students will be required to submit a transfer plan to their advisor at the completion of 30 credit hours.
 Students may also receive assistance with a question or problem concerning course selection, registration, academic progress, a graduation check, questions or requests for assistance in transferring to a four-year institution.
 Students planning to transfer to four-year programs should begin early to work with their advisor in planning their coursework to include prerequisites for transfer and any other admission requirements.
 Go to CF.edu/Advising for additional information.

-A variety of student support services is available through the advising department at the Citrus and Levy campuses, including academic advisement, testing, career exploration, academic support, transfer assistance and personal counseling referrals.
+A variety of student support services is available through the advising department at the Wilton Simpson Citrus and Jack Wilkinson Levy campuses, including academic advisement, testing, career exploration, academic support, transfer assistance and personal counseling referrals.